 Kisiah Timmons, MBA, CPACC

-Kisiah holds a Bachelor of Science degree in Electrical Engineering from Florida A&M University and a Master of Business Administration with an emphasis in innovation management from Drexel University.
-She became a Certified Professional in Accessibility Core Competencies in 2016 with the purpose to better advocate for equal access to technology products and services for all, with an emphasis on promoting accessibility as a responsible business practice.
+Kisiah holds a Bachelor of Science in Electrical Engineering from Florida A&M University (2000) and a Master of Business Administration with a concentration in Innovation & Entrepreneurship Management from Drexel University (2014).
+She has maintained her Certified Professional in Accessibility Core Competencies (CPACC) credential since 2016 with the purpose to more effectively advocate for equal access to technology products and services for all, with an emphasis on promoting accessibility as a responsible business practice.
 She is a member of the International Association of Accessibility Professionals as well as the national engineering honor society, Tau Beta Pi.
-Her hobbies include conducting genealogy research, improving her fluency in the Spanish language, and inspiring minorities and girls to succeed in STEM studies.
+Her hobbies include conducting genealogy research, improving her fluency in the Spanish language, and inspiring girls and minorities to succeed in STEM studies.

 Founder of the inclusive design firm Prime Access Consulting (PAC), Sina Bahram is an accessibility consultant, computer scientist, researcher, speaker, and entrepreneur.
 In 2012, Sina was recognized as a White House Champion of Change by President Barack Obama for his doctoral research work enabling users with disabilities to succeed in Science, Technology, Engineering, and Math (STEM) fields.
 Believing that accessibility is sustainable when adopted as a culture, not just a tactic, Sina and his team work with executive management, policy makers, engineering teams, content creators, designers, and other stakeholders within institutions to promulgate accessibility and inclusive design throughout the fabric of an organization.
 Under Sina’s direction, PAC has helped over 100 organizations to meet and exceed their inclusivity goals, from the creation of accessible websites, mobile apps, mixed reality experiences, and immersive environments to achieving a comprehensive inclusive design methodology across the enterprise.
 In addition to serving on and chairing various boards, conferences, committees, and working groups across corporate, non-profit, and research entities, Sina collaborates with the United Nations and serves as an invited expert on the World Wide Web Consortium (W3C) Accessible Rich Internet Applications (ARIA) working group where he helps shape the next generation of digital accessibility standards and best practices.
 In 2021, Sina was selected to be a Mission: Astro Access ambassador, which aims to make space and space travel accessible to all.
 Consequently, Sina and his fellow ambassadors tested various accessibility and inclusive design strategies in microgravity aboard a 0G flight.
 In 2022, Sina became a Thea-award winner being named as one of the two inaugural Catalyst award winners by the Themed Entertainment Association.

 Assistive Technology Coordinator, New York Public Library